s-just/SP-14-RL/README.txt

 Reinforcement Learning Model for Cuphead::

-This repository contains the code for our senior project at KSU, where we are building a reinforcement learning model to play the game Cuphead.
+This repository contains my code for our senior project at KSU, where we are building a reinforcement learning model to play the game Cuphead.

 Object Recognition with YoloV8::